explodinglabs/explodinglabs.github.io/docs/_posts/2021-03-09-composition.markdown

 Why do we break down problems?
-This is due to the limitations of the human mind -- we can only deal with a small number of concepts at a time, so we break down problems, and break them down again until they're just the right sized chunks that we can mentally digest.
+This is due to the limitations of the human mind -- we can only deal with a small number of concepts at a time, so we break down problems, and break them down again until they're just the right size that we can mentally digest them.

 A well-decomposed problem will produce the most elegant solution.